Efesasa0/llm-performance-test/README.md

 * installed langchain-google-genai
 * installed google-serp-api
 * played with we research langchain tools and Ollama
-* created Ollama testing code to asses inference speed for several models.
+* created Ollama testing code to evaluate inference speed for several models.
-* System Prompts used, assessed inference speed.
+* System Prompts used, evaluate inference speed.
+* Evaluated responses to prompts based on personal preference / gut feeling.
+* To not lose time, evaluated mean response times and mean length of generated responses.
+* Will proceed with **llama2:7b:chat**, **llava2:13b**, **neural-chat:7b**, **gemma:2b:instruct**

 ## Refereces